Physiotherapist

 Communicate effectively with the patient and their family to ensure understanding and cooperation

-Q5.
-What age the pediatric conditions you seen?
+Q. What age range of pediatric conditions have you seen?

 I have seen pediatric conditions ranging from infancy to adolescence.